jldimond/Coral-CpG-ratio-MS/methods.md

 _**Differentially expressed gene datasets**_

 In addition to analyzing whole transcriptomes we also examined corresponding differentially expressed gene sets.
-For xxx these gene sets were described in the manuscripts mentioned above (citations), and for xxxx sp xxx differentially expressed genes sets were reported in xxxxx, respectively.
+For x spxx these gene sets were described in the manuscripts mentioned above (citations), and for xxxx sp xxx differentially expressed genes sets were reported in xxxxx, respectively.
 Table 2 summarizes these data.